 They say that time heals all wounds, but that’s not necessarily true.
 Without advanced therapies, some wounds can take years and even decades to heal; in extreme cases, wounds that do not respond to treatment may lead to amputation.
 Fauquier Health opened the Fauquier Health Wound Healing Center at 493 Blackwell Road, Suite 104, to offer the community state-of-the-art specialized wound healing care.

 Dr. Robert Dart, medical director for the new facility, said, "With the rising rate of diabetes, there is a great need for a specialized care center that can treat the wounds associated with the disease, as well as help patients with other skin, bone and tissue conditions caused by illness or injury.”

-In addition to Dr. Dart, five local physicians provide care for patients: Dr. Joseph David, Dr. Larry Heath, Dr. Tam Ly, Dr. John McCue and Dr. Lynn Samuel.
+In addition to Dr. Dart, five local physicians provide care for patients: Dr. Kip Dorsey, Dr. Tam Ly, Dr. John McCue, Dr. Mirium Popal and Dr. Lynn Samuel.
 The doctors and clinical staff are skilled in the latest therapeutic methods in wound management and stay abreast of leading information through continuous training.